BRTNetwork/brt-lib/docs/index.md

 The Ripple Epoch is 946684800 seconds after the Unix Epoch.

-This method is useful for creating timestamps to use with the rippled APIs.
-The rippled APIs represent time as an unsigned integer of the number of seconds since the Ripple Epoch.
+This method is useful for creating timestamps to use with the brtd APIs.
+The brtd APIs represent time as an unsigned integer of the number of seconds since the Ripple Epoch.

 ### Parameters